krlawrence/graph/README.md

   queries.

 **Chapter 6 - MOVING BEYOND THE GREMLIN CONSOLE**
-- The next step in our journey is to move beyond the Gremlin console and take a look at interacting with a TinkerGraph using Java and Groovy applications.
+- The next step in our journey is to move beyond the Gremlin Console and take a look at interacting with a TinkerGraph using Java and Groovy applications.

 **Chapter 7 - INTRODUCING GREMLIN SERVER**